 Another key consideration is geography.
 While minimal, there are differences in regional recommendations to apply needed nutrients to the soil, such as the amount of potassium or phosphorus.
 For instance, Iowa State University recommends that if phosphorus soil tests in Iowa show 20 parts per million (ppm), an application of 67.5 pounds/acre of P₂O₅ should be applied to achieve 180-bushel-per-acre corn.
 However, to achieve those same yields in Michigan, Indiana and Ohio, the Tri-State fertilizer recommendations include applying 98.8 pounds/acre of P₂O₅ if the soil tests show 20 ppm of phosphorus.
 Because of geographic nuances, it is important to consult with an agronomist, CCA or university extension agent to best understand what is recommended for your area.

 Those considering an impactful long-term fertility strategy should also consider pH levels of the soil.
-As Curt Woolfolk, senior agronomist at The Mosaic Company, explains, “No amount of phosphorus or potassium can fix a pH problem.
+As Curt Woolfolk, Manager of Crop Nutrition Technologies for The Mosaic Company, explains, “No amount of phosphorus or potassium can fix a pH problem.
 The best return on any investment is to correct the pH levels in your soils.
 Poor pH levels can limit the impact of added nutrients, making them an investment that doesn’t really offer good returns.
 Correcting the pH levels should be a priority for every farmer.”

 The most important consideration is cost.
 As with any investment, it’s important to weigh the potential risks against the expected benefits.
 The current low commodity prices may make it difficult for some farmers to invest in a full-spectrum fertility plan, let alone add nutrients to increase long-term levels in their soils.
 However, in seasons like 2014, with record yields occurring in much of the country, record levels of nutrients were also removed from the ground.
 While it might seem fertilizer applications in 2015 may not be manageable with tight margins, eliminating a year of fertilization can result in long-term challenges in soil fertility.
 Soil samples can be taken and analyses to gauge nutrient inventories can be conducted right away this spring, and applying a maintenance level of fertilizer ensures that nutrient levels won’t drop further.